kakathian/social-kitchen-ordering-system/README.md

 `C:\projects\golang\sharedkitchenordersystem> go run .\cmd\sharedkitchenordersystem\main.go -noOfOrdersToRead=100`

 Note: The second step performs both build and run, so the first step is just optional but recommended

+Note: The second step performs both build and run, so the first step is just optional but recommended

+## To Stop the application:

+Press `Ctrl + C` to stop/kill the application.
+This will generate a status report on orders like percentage of orders processed/received/picked-up/evicted/expired.